 Communication and shared decision-making

 All participants acknowledged that patient / parent preferences regarding information-sharing are individual, influenced by several factors and may change over time and circumstance.

 The stage of the cancer journey was highlighted as an important factor influencing information preferences.
 Communication preferences at diagnosis may be different to other stages of the cancer journey, in view of the perceived vulnerability and heightened emotions of families at this time.
-Group members consistently volunteered the information at diagnosis can feel overwhelming in terms of content and amount, compounded by use of medical terminology.
-All of these factors can impact the individual’s ability to contribute meaningfully to discussions.
+Group members consistently volunteered the information at diagnosis can feel overwhelming in terms of content and amount, compounded by use of medical terminology and these factors can impact the individual’s ability to contribute meaningfully to discussions.
 It was acknowledged at other stages, preferences may be different, including when patients are discharged from in-patient care and there is a shift in responsibility from the clinical team to the family.
 Similarly, at relapse, the group felt that more information may be sought, especially if an optimal treatment pathway is unclear.

+The long-term survivors also recognised that preferences for shared decision-making may change based upon who the decision is regarding; they acknowledged their wishes would potentially be different when considering treatment choices for their children, compared to making personal judgements.

 There were detailed discussions within all the groups regarding information delivery impacting understanding.
-Every participant highlighted the importance of the professional, communicating key information, knowing the family in order to promote personalised consultations.
+Every participant highlighted the importance of trusting the professional responsible forcommunicating key information, stressing they should know the family well, in order to promote personalised consultations.

 In terms of experiences of shared decision-making, it was largely reported that adequate information during consultations had been shared, however the individual’s preferred roles in decision-making varied.
-Five participants agreed clinicians make all the decisions for them (Table 5: quote 1); the remaining felt it was important to share their opinions to inform decisions.
-Most had not been actively involved in decision-making (Table 5: quotes 2 and 3).
-All felt it was important to tailor shared decision-making preferences to the individual, acknowledging that inclinations may change (Table 5: quote 4).
+Five participants agreed clinicians make all the decisions for them ‘I rely fully upon the doctors’ (Table 5: quote 1); the remaining felt it was important to share their opinions to inform decisions.
+Most had not been actively involved in decision-making, with 2 participants stating ‘my choices never changed care’ and ‘sometimes I feel like I’m not being heard’ (Table 5: quotes 2 and 3).
+All felt it was important to tailor shared decision-making preferences to the individual, acknowledging that inclinations may change.
+One parent of a child previously treated for Ewings sarcoma shared ‘I felt different to my husband at the beginning…I wanted all the information so I could be involved but he wanted very little, just the ‘bottom line’.
+As the shock wore off, he felt able to understand more’ (Table 5: quote 4).

 Views regarding MDTs and NAPs

-Most group members were familiar with the concept of MDT working, however parents whose children had been recently diagnosed were unaware (Table 5: quote 5).
-There was a commonly held perception that MDTs were beneficial by offering collective expertise and opinion (Table 5: quote 6).
+Most group members were familiar with the concept of MDT working, however parents whose children had been recently diagnosed were unaware ‘I had no idea that a group of professionals were meeting to discuss my daughter’s care and this is important; I feel more reassured’ (Table 5: quote 5).
+There was a commonly held perception that MDTs were beneficial by offering collective expertise and opinion ’10 brains are better than 1’ (Table 5: quote 6).

 NAPs were generally regarded highly.
 Affirmation of treatment recommendations through a forum of professionals with specific expertise, was felt to be well placed as a source of reassurance for families.